xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SELECT.LIST.ITEM**(**index\_num**, selected\_logical)

-Index\_num    is the index number of the item to select.
+Index\_num&nbsp;&nbsp;&nbsp;&nbsp;is the index number of the item to select.
 Using zero will deselect all items.
 Adding 1 to the number of items in the list will select all the items specified.

-Selected\_logical    is a number that specifies the selection mode of the list box.
+Selected\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a number that specifies the selection mode of the list box.
 Zero is single selection.
 1 is simple multi-select.
 2 is extended multi-select.

 **Related Functions**

-ADD.LIST.ITEM   Adds an item in a list box or drop-down control on a worksheet or dialog sheet control
+ADD.LIST.ITEM&nbsp;&nbsp;&nbsp;Adds an item in a list box or drop-down control on a worksheet or dialog sheet control

-REMOVE.LIST.ITEM   Removes an item in a list box or drop-down box
+REMOVE.LIST.ITEM&nbsp;&nbsp;&nbsp;Removes an item in a list box or drop-down box

 Return to [top](#Q)